pazdera/tco/README.md

 use to decorate only the parts that you want without having to split your string into 15 parts.
 Check out the following examples.

-### Examples
+### A few examples

+The `tco` terminal utility allows you to do the simple things you might need in your bash scripts:

 [![Using tco to colour text](http://linuxwell.com/assets/images/posts/tco-terminal.png)](http://linuxwell.com/assets/images/posts/tco-terminal.png)

-The following piece of code will draw a rainbow inside your terminal.
+However, using `tco` directly from Ruby gives you much more flexibility.
+The following short piece of code will draw a rainbow inside your terminal:

 ```ruby
 require "tco"